As many of you know, I foster and adopt senior and special needs dogs so I’ve learned a thing (or more!) about keeping them comfortable.

-For many years Red was on a prescription diet, first for her heart, than her kidneys.
-My holistic vet was not impressed and created a recipe for a home cooked whole foods diet, tailor made for her.
-Her meal consists of boiled chicken, cooked broccoli, brown rice, quinoa, raw apple, raw carrot and olive oil.
+Anyway, it goes without saying (although I’m saying it!) my holistic vet was not impressed with her prescription food.
+After taking blood tests, he created a recipe for a home cooked whole foods diet tailor made for her based on her results.
+Her meal consisted of boiled chicken, cooked broccoli, brown rice, quinoa, raw apple, raw carrot and olive oil.

 Eating and drinking

-Not surprisingly, my holistic vet was shocked at the amount my little dog’s body was expected to process.
-Of course there are times when drugs are necessary, and I will without hesitation give her what’s necessary, but in many instances a homeopathic remedy or herbal supplement can do a good job, if not a great job.
+Not surprisingly, my holistic vet was shocked at the amount of drugs my little dog’s body was expected to process.
+Of course there are times when drugs are necessary, and I will without hesitation use them, but in many instances a homeopathic remedy or herbal supplement can do a good job, if not a great job.
+For about a year I was able to replace her heart medication with a supplement, which I was very happy about.
+Just like with the homemade diet, once we left Spain and returned home I kept it up for awhile, but it wasn’t sustainable long term.

-Good oral hygiene is critical for overall health, and yet Red makes it impossible for me to do a decent job.
-She weighs just under 10lbs, but when she clamps her jaws shut, nothing is prying them apart.
-Even my vet needs back up!
 The thing is, if your dog has bad breath you know there’s a problem so I suggest you visit your vet sooner rather than later.
 Your dog may be in pain (you know what a tooth ache feels like!!), and really bad dental disease can lead to organ problems.
 Your vet will let you know what’s going on, and whether or not surgery is recommended.
 Discuss the risks and see if he can give your dog the mildest anesthetic available.

 It’s really good to know how many dental care products for dogs there are on the market, so no matter how difficult your dog is, there should be something you find that will work.